mikenewbon/blender-studio/docs/architecture.md

 is a 'flat page'.

-A flat page contents are expected to be formatted in Markdown, which is converted to HTML on save, and stored in the `html_content` field.
+A flat page contents are expected to be formatted in Markdown, which is converted to HTML on save, and stored in the `content_html` field.
 We use [mistune](https://mistune.readthedocs.io/) to do the Markdown-to-HTML rendering.

 Although this model has been inspired by the django.contrib.flatpages.models.FlatPage